auth0/auth0.js/README.md

 ### API

+#### authorize(options)

-- **authorize(options)**: Redirects to the `/authorize` endpoint to start an authentication/authorization transaction.
+Redirects to the `/authorize` endpoint to start an authentication/authorization transaction.
+Auth0 will call back to your application with the results at the specified `redirectUri`.

-  Auth0 will call back to your application with the results at the specified `redirectUri`. **The default scope for this method is `openid profile email`**.
+**Note:** The default scope for this method is `openid profile email`.

 ```js
 auth0.authorize({